 Something that’s really important to me is to learn about everyday life in the countries I visit.
 It doesn’t matter whether the country is affluent or impoverished, I want to see behind the tourist veneer and get a glimpse into how people live, the reality of normal life.
 In the past, this has taken me to supermarkets, residential streets and, in India, a multiplex cinema where I had the samosa special and watched modern Bollywood for an afternoon.
 But Nairobi was something different.
+It took me to Kibera.

 Not unreasonably, many countries gloss over their poorer areas, would prefer not to show them off to visitors.
 I visited Namibia some years ago, and we were whisked straight past the townships as though they didn’t exist.
 Kenya’s capital, Nairobi, is a place of contrasts: I stayed in a nice tourist hotel, with air conditioning and a pool, a stone’s throw from the skyscrapers of the downtown.
 But Nairobi is also home to the biggest slum in Africa, Kibera.
 With some 700,000 inhabitants, Kibera perches on the edge of the city centre, not far from the national park and wildlife sanctuaries that draw tourists from all over the world, yet it is a place of shacks and poverty.
 I had the opportunity to take a tour, and I took it.

 I wasn’t sure about the ethics of visiting Kibera, and if I’m honest, I’m not entirely sure today.
 My reasons for going were primarily for my own education: to see what life is really like in a slum, fully understand the conditions people have to live in simply because they were born less fortunate than me.
-My intention was to raise my own awareness, and help the community in some small way.
+My intention was to raise my own awareness, and to help the community in some small way.
 But the last thing I wanted was to be a voyeur, to parade around town in a tour group flashing my riches and making people feel uncomfortable at best, embarrassed at worst.
 Fortunately my visit was as low-key as possible; I was in Kenya as a solo traveller and had booked a 2-day private tour (with Dawn in Africa Safaris), and they were able to arrange for me to visit Kibera with a representative of a local charity, and – most importantly to me – on my own.
 And what an experience it was.

 I was met on the outskirts of the slum by David, who runs a community project helping local children express their creativity through a range of means – arts and crafts, modern and traditional dance, videography and many others.
 What can at first seem superficial is in fact very valuable for these kids; aside from providing them with a safe place that keeps them occupied and out of trouble, it provides mentorship from the adults involved.
 And the skills they learn lead to employment, primarily in the tourist industry which is a big part of the local economy, as well as the opportunity to get out of Kibera and travel around Kenya – and even overseas – giving performances.
 David and I sat in his office on the top floor of a ramshackle wooden building as he filled me in, and my eyes were opened wide by his passion and commitment.